kinivi/tello-gesture-control/README.md

-# DJI Tello Visual Gesture control
+# DJI Tello Hand Gesture control

-The main goal of this project is to control drone using hand gestures without any gloves or additional equipment.
+The main goal of this project is to control the drone using hand gestures without any gloves or additional equipment.
 Just camera on the drone or your smartphone(soon), laptop and human hand.<br>

 <img alt="demo_gif" src="https://user-images.githubusercontent.com/13486777/111168690-fb2e9280-85aa-11eb-894f-fe70633072fd.gif">